ibm-ecosystem-engineering/Watson-NLP/MLOps/Init-Container/readme.md

 ## Understanding the Kubernetes Manifest

-Examine the Kubernetes manifest used to deploy the model service.
+The Kubernetes manifest to deploy the service is here.
 ```
 cat deployment/deployment.yaml
 ```
 This manifest consists of a Kubernetes Deployment and a Service.
-The Pods of the Deployment will all serve the same set of models.
-The Service provides an endpoint for the service, and load balancing.

-Observe that the Pods of the Deployment have an init container specified, which use the container image of a Watson NLP pretrained model.
+Pods of the Deployment have an init container specified.
+The init container image specifies a pretrained model.
 ```
       initContainers:
-      - name: initial-model-loading-emotion-classification
+      - name: ensemble-workflow-lang-en-tone-stock
-        image: image-registry.openshift-image-registry.svc:5000/poc/watson-nlp_classification_ensemble-workflow_lang_en_tone-stock:2.3.1
+        image: wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp_classification_ensemble-workflow_lang_en_tone-stock:1.0.3
         volumeMounts:
         - name: model-directory
           mountPath: "/app/models"
+        env:
+        - name: ACCEPT_LICENSE
+          value: 'true'
 ```
-The init containers of a Pod will run to completion before the main application container starts.
-These containers will provision the models so that the Watson NLP Runtime can find them.
-You can change the image name to serve other pretrained models.
-As well, you can serve multiple models at once by specifying multiple init containers.
+This init container will run to completion before the Watson NLP Runtime image starts.
+It will provision the model within the Pod, so that the Watson NLP Runtime can find it.

 The model container mounts the Pod's `emptyDir` volume at path `/app/models`.
 The entrypoint script for the model container will copy the model to this location when it runs.

 The main application container image is the Watson NLP Runtime.
 ```
       containers:
-      - name: watson-main-container
+      - name: watson-nlp-runtime
-        image: image-registry.openshift-image-registry.svc:5000/poc/runtime:13.1.0
+        image: wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:1.0.0
         env:
+        - name: ACCEPT_LICENSE
+          value: 'true'
         - name: LOCAL_MODELS_DIR
           value: "/app/models"
         - name: LOG_LEVEL